-It should be noted that underwriting performance is net of reinsurance and excludes expenses unallocated by line of business of €630k.
+It should be noted that underwriting performance outlined above is net of reinsurance and excludes profit commission €107 (2021: €1,221) and includes net investment expenses of €33 (2021: €13).

-The portfolio transfer completed during the year contributed significantly to the increases to the linked insurance line of business making up the underwriting performance.
+The portfolio transfer completed during 2021 contributed significantly to the increases to the linked insurance line of business making up the underwriting performance.